jecki/DHParser/README.md

 * No dependencies except the Python Standard Library

-* Work in progress: Extensive documentation and documented examples
+* Extensive documentation and examples

 Ease of use